Denis Ten Memorial Challenge

 The Denis Ten Memorial Challenge is an annual figure skating competition sanctioned by the International Skating Union (ISU), organized and hosted by the Denis Ten Foundation and the Kazakhstan Skating Union.
-The competition debuted in 2019 and is named in honor of Denis Ten, a former Kazakh figure skater who won a bronze medal at the 2014 Winter Olympics.
+The competition debuted in 2019 and is named in honor of Denis Ten, a former Kazakh figure skater who won the bronze medal at the 2014 Winter Olympics.
 The Denis Ten Memorial Challenge has been an Challenger Series event every year since 2021.
 Medals may be awarded in men's singles, women's singles, pair skating, and ice dance; and as part of the Challenger Series, skaters earn ISU World Standing points based on their results.